 The A Level qualifications available to students are:

-- AQA A Level Biology (minimum grade B at GCSE Science and a recommended grade 6 in Maths)
+- AQA A Level Biology (minimum grade 6 at GCSE Science and a recommended grade 6 in Maths)

-- AQA A Level Chemistry (minimum grade B at GCSE Science and a minimum of grade 6 in Maths)
+- AQA A Level Chemistry (minimum grade 6 at GCSE Science and a minimum of grade 6 in Maths)

-- AQA A Level Physics (minimum grade B at GCSE Science and a minimum of grade 6 in Maths)
+- AQA A Level Physics (minimum grade 6 at GCSE Science and a minimum of grade 6 in Maths)

-Current extra-curricular opportunities within Science include a weekly Year 7 Science club and a weekly STEM club for Year 8 and Y9 students.
+Current extra-curricular opportunities within Science include a weekly Year 7 and 8 Science club.

-Each year, the faculty organises a number of trips, including trips to the Yorkshire Wildlife Park, Science Live, Science at Alton Towers, Sixth Form study days at local universities, and Year 13 field trip to Malham Tarn.
+Each year, the faculty organises a number of trips, including trips to the Yorkshire Wildlife Park, Science Live, Science at Alton Towers, Sixth Form study days at local universities, and Year 13 field trip to the Cranedale Centre.
 In addition, many opportunities within school are available to students including Planetarium sessions, forensic days, and cross curricular activities within Science Week, which is celebrated each year.

 Throughout the year, the faculty holds a number of targeted revision sessions, both after school and during holidays to support the progress and attainment of all students on Science courses.